Dayton Area Briefs

-Final Dayton Valley soccer sign-ups will be from 5 to 8 p.m.
-Thursday and 10 a.m. to 2 p.m.
-Aug.
-11 at Smiths Market in Dayton.
+Final Dayton Valley soccer sign-ups will be 10 a.m.-2 p.m.
+Saturday at Smith’s Market in Dayton.

-Cost is $25 for returning spring players, $65 for first player which includes new uniform and soccer ball.
-All players receive team and individual pictures, players insurance, end of the season award.
-Call 775-246-0707
+Cost is $25 for returning spring players and $65 for first-time player, which includes new uniform and soccer ball.
+All players receive team and individual pictures, players insurance, end- of-the-season award.
+Call 246-0707

 Rural tourism summit planned

 Rural Summit 2007, Developing Rural Nevada’s Future through Leadership, will be Aug.
-28 – 30 at the Fallon Convention Center, 100 Campus Way.
+28-30 at the Fallon Convention Center, 100 Campus Way.
 Discussion topics include leadership, healthcare, rural tourism, energy/water/growth, fiscal issues, agriculture.
-For registration contact Clint at 775-829-1048 or visit the Web site at email@example.com.
+For registration, call 829-1048 or visit the Web site at firstname.lastname@example.org.

 Barbecue cooks, ice cream makers sought

-Virginia City is looking for barbecue masters and homemade ice cream makers to compete in “Chillin’ and Grillin’ on the Comstock,” a summer food festival, beginning at noon Aug.
+Virginia City is looking for barbecue masters and ice cream aficionados to complete in “Chillin’ and Grillin’ on the Comstock,” a summer food festival, beginning at noon Aug.
 18.

 Firefighters hold golf tournament